John Ranta (Image Credit: TNRD)

 CACHE CREEK, B.C. — Cache Creek Mayor John Ranta will not be seeking re-election this fall.

 First elected in 1990, Ranta has been mayor of Cache Creek for 32 of the last 36 years.
 He lost to Santo Talarico in 2018 but returned to the mayor’s chair four years later in 2022.
+He said he made the decision not to run for another term following “careful consideration and discussions with his family.”

 Ranta is the longest-serving chair in the Thompson-Nicola Regional District’s (TNRD’s) history.
-He’s also a past-president of the Union of BC Municipalities.
-He’s been at the helm as Cache Creek navigated several disasters – flooding in 2015, 2017, and 2023 and the 2017 Elephant Hill wildfire.
+He’s also a past-president of the Union of BC Municipalities, and was asked if there is an incident that stands out during his time as mayor.

 Ranta said while there is “important work” still underway, including the completion of flood recovery projects, he is optimistic about the future of the community.
-He cited the recent announcement of the Quartz Road Bridge as a major milestone for safety, connectivity, and resilience in Cache Creek.
+He cited the recent announcement of the Quartz Road Bridge as a major milestone for safety, connectivity and resilience in Cache Creek.

-Ranta will continue serving as mayor until the of his current term in late 2026.
+Ranta will continue serving as mayor until the end of his current term in late 2026.
 The 2026 municipal election is scheduled for Oct.
 17.